KSSecOps/karter-labs/labs/02_Packets/packet-structure.md

 - Frames are located on the Data Link layer (layer 2)

-- They carry/contain three headers.
-Two of which are from higher layers.
-The IP header, the UDP/TCP header, and the Frame header
+- They carry the frame header and encapsulates the two headers in the layers above known as the the IP header and the UDP/TCP header

 -  Frames typically carry a trailer for error checking.
 One of the error checking methods used is known as Frame Check Sequence (FCS).